 To gain regular status, a student must complete these pre-requisite courses during the first year with grade of B or better.
+Cost effective online courses could be used to satisfy these pre-requisite courses.
+Approval from the Director/Co-Director of BME Graduate Studies (DGS/Co-DGS) is needed prior to enrolling in online courses.
 Graduate tuition waiver does not cover these pre-requisite courses.